Imaging through the Atmosphere using Turbulence Mitigation Transformer: Conclusion

 \section{Conclusion}

 In this paper, we presented a complete and generalizable solution for a multi-frame blind atmospheric turbulence mitigation problem.
-We refined a physics-based simulation in \cite{P2S} by approximating the spatially varying field using a wide sense stationary field.
-We further proposed an efficient transformer-based network to restore image sequences degraded by turbulence and our method can adapt to various scenes and turbulence conditions, our model surpassed the state of art models designed for general video restoration tasks.
-Compared to conventional methods on turbulence mitigation, the proposed method has superior performance in visual quality, speed, and robustness.
+We refined a physics-based simulation in \cite{mao_P2S} by approximating the spatially varying field using a wide sense stationary field.
+We further proposed an efficient transformer-based network to restore image sequences degraded by turbulence, and our method can adapt to various scenes and turbulence conditions.
+Our model surpassed the state-of-the-art models designed for general video restoration tasks.
+Compared to conventional methods of turbulence mitigation, the proposed method has superior performance in visual quality, speed, and robustness.